numericjungle/numericjungle.github.io/_posts/2017-08-30-email_generator.md

 python sender.py --to youralias@gmail.com --num_conversations 10
 {% endhighlight %}

-P.S.
-Since Outlook classifies emails a little different, in order to make the conversational thread work, a user needs to copy to message ID from the first email.
-Command line message will guide it).
+Since Outlook classifies emails a little different, to make the conversational thread work, a user needs to copy to message ID from the first email.
+Command line message will provide a step by step guide.

-Here's the *sender.py* script:
 {% highlight python %}
+# sender.py
 import httplib2
 import os
 import oauth2client